 Our path-breaking, network model overcomes this limitation.
-Investing in treatment centers across a single country, we can secure countrywide coverage to reach women in previously unreachable places and draw down a country’s backlog of fistula cases.
+Investing in treatment centers across a single country, we can secure countrywide coverage to reach women in previously unreachable places and draw down a country’s backlog of untreated fistula and severe tear cases.

 This model contains four elements:

-Our community outreach program provides local health workers with the resources they need to educate communities about fistula and refer patients to the nearest treatment center.
+Our community outreach program provides local health workers with the resources they need to educate communities about fistula and severe tears and refer patients to the nearest treatment center.
 Radio announcements, community events and a nationwide hotline help amplify this outreach.

 We work with partners to develop a strong network of well-equipped hospitals, each staffed by well-trained surgeons and nurses.
 Ongoing collaboration among network providers strengthens patient referrals and the overall quality of care.
 With access to more facilities in more places, women are no longer put on a waiting list for surgery, or forced to travel long distances to see a qualified doctor.

-A certified training program increases the number of local surgeons and nurses with the skills to provide high-quality fistula care.
-In-network referrals make sure women with complex fistulas receive care from the best specialist for their needs.
+A certified training program increases the number of local surgeons and nurses with the skills to provide high-quality fistula and perineal tear care.
+In-network referrals make sure women with complex injuries receive care from the best specialist for their needs.